 - Emergent angle of hair is less acute

-Coarse hair, which makes large grafts look even more “pluggy,” is actually a benefit in Follicular Unit Transplantation.
-The reason is that hair shaft diameter is the major determinant of hair volume (in fact, hair shaft diameter is twice as important as the absolute number of hairs).
-Therefore, all things being equal, patients with coarse hair will have the greatest impact from the transplant.
+Coarse hair, makes large grafts look fuller and it is actually a benefit in Follicular Unit Transplantation.
+The reason is that hair shaft diameter is the major determinant of hair volume (in fact, hair shaft diameter is more important, at time, than the absolute number of hairs).
+Therefore, all things being equal, patients with coarse hair will have the greatest impact from the transplant per transplanted hair.

-The concern that coarse hair may not look natural at the frontal hairline is not an issue since only individual, one-hair follicular units are used in this area.
-For the occasional patient with very coarse hair and light skin, the bottoms of the hair follicles can be removed.
-This produces a finer textured hair that can add additional softness to the hairline if desired.
+The concern that coarse hair may not look natural at the frontal hairline is not an issue since only individual, one-hair follicular units are used in this area and the finer hairs are used at the leading edge of the transplanted hairline.
+For the occasional patient with very coarse hair and light skin, the bottoms of the hair follicles can be ’intentionally damaged’ producing a finer textured hair that can add additional softness to the hairline, when appropriate.

-Black hair on light skin tends to look less full than light hair on light skin because the increased contrast tends to exaggerate the spacing between the hair.
-When hair and skin color match, the skin color acts as a “filler” between the hair shafts.
-When there is significant contrast, an additional transplant session may be needed to achieve the desired degree of coverage, and the patient should be made aware of this.
+Black hair on light skin tends to look less full than light hair on light skin because the increased contrast tends between the hair and skin color tends to exaggerate the spacing between the hair (like newspaper print).
+When hair and skin color match, the skin color acts as a “filler” between the hair shafts, softening the impact of less hair seen in patients with thinning hair.
+When there is significant contrast between hair and skin color (black hair on white or pale skin) and the hair shafts are fine, an additional transplant session may be needed to achieve the desired degree of fullness, and the patient should be made aware of this.
 In addition, side-to-side grooming patterns can greatly increase the appearance of fullness through the effects of layering.
-For the most part, the increased hair shaft diameter makes hair transplantation in Asians very successful, regardless of color contrast.
+For the most part, the increased hair shaft diameter makes hair transplantation in Asians very successful, regardless of the color contrast of the hair and skin.

-If we examine Asian hair with densitometry (30x magnification), we find that the Asian scalp contains follicular units of predominately 1-and 2-hairs, with 2-hair units being the most prevalent.
+If we examine Asian hair with densitometry (30x magnification), we find that the Asian scalp contains follicular units of predominately 1-and 2-hairs, with 1-hair units being prevalent.
 This is in contrast to the typical Caucasian scalp that contains follicular units in groups of 2-, 3-, and even 4- hairs.
 See the following two Videoscans for comparison.

 In addition, the total number of hairs per area is less, so Asians average about 170 hairs per cm2, whereas Caucasians have around 210/cm2.
 The following table summarizes these differences:

-We can see from the above chart that although the hair density is slightly lower in Asians, the number of follicular units are approximately the same, so comparable numbers of follicular unit grafts are available from the same sized donor strip.
-This, together with a greater hair shaft diameter, makes transplantation very successful in Asians.
+We can see from the above chart that although the hair density is each follicular unit is slightly lower in Asians, the number of follicular units are approximately the same, so comparable numbers of follicular unit grafts are available from the same sized donor strip.
+For the FUE procedure, the availability to two or more hair follicular units in Asians is not frequent.
+When the Asian hair is more coarse with a a greater hair shaft diameter, transplantation can be very successful in Asians.

 A final aspect of Asian hair that has some bearing on the transplant is the angle that the hair emerges from the scalp.
-Whereas hair in most Caucasians tends to lie relatively flat (the angle that it emerges from the scalp is acute), Asian hair emerges slightly more perpendicular to the skin and thus appears to stand away from the scalp.
+Whereas hair in most Caucasians tends to lie relatively flat (the angle that it emerges from the scalp is acute), Asian hair emerges less acute to the skin and thus appears to stand away from the scalp.
 Interestingly, hair in Asian newborns often stands “straight up.”

 This has two interesting consequences.
-First, when Asian hair is long, the heavy weight of the thick shafts tend to bend it down, creating an illusion of fullness.
-(Bent or “bowed” hair always looks more full than straight, flat hair and most grooming and styling techniques capitalize on this fact).
-On the other hand, when Asian hair is very short, it tends to appear more “see-through” since the hair points straight out and the eye looks directly at the scalp.
+First, when Asian hair is long, the heavy weight of the thick shafts tends to bend it down, creating an illusion of fullness. (bent or “bowed” hair always looks more full than straight that sticks up like toothpicks.
+Grooming and styling techniques can capitalize on the layering potential of Asian hair.
+When Asian hair is very short, it tends to appear more “see-through” since the hair points straight out and the eye looks directly down the hair shafts, calling attention to the scalp.

 The implication for surgery is that the doctor must replicate this angle exactly if the Asian patient is to get the most impact form his transplant and to keep the look of his original hair.
-The second is a that a meticulous, low tension, closure must be performed in the donor area as any scarring in the donor area would be more visible in an Asian if he were to keep this area short.
+This is a meticulous process when placing the hairs for a hair transplant. .

 In sum, hair restoration surgery in Asians can be extremely gratifying, when the surgeon is aware of the unique aesthetic characteristics of Asian hair.

-Patients of African descent are believed to be among the best candidates for hair restoration surgery, because of the low color contrast between their skin and hair, and the excellent coverage provided by its curl or kink.
+Patients of African descent are believed to be among the best candidates for hair restoration surgery, because of the low color contrast between their skin and hair, and the excellent coverage provided by its curl or kink of the hair.
+Unfortunately, the total hair count on an African scalp is the lowest hair count of the various races.
+This means that the availability of hair for hair transplants may be limited.
 Understanding the unique hair qualities of African hair enables the surgeon to help the African/African American patient achieve the best possible results.

 The hair shaft of African hair is oval on cross section (in contrast the round shafts of Caucasians and Asians).
 This configuration allows the hair shaft to twist on itself and form the characteristic kinky or curly hair.
 This hair type provides excellent local coverage since each hair covers a large area around it.
-However, a limitation of this hair type is that the tight curl doesn’t allow the hair to be easily combed back to cover thin or bald areas that are some distance behind it.
+However, a limitation of this hair type is that the tight curl doesn’t allow the hair to be easily combed back to cover thin or bald areas that are some distance behind it so African men can’t take advantage of the layering so commonly used by Caucasians and Asians.
 To compensate for this, the surgeon should place at least a small amount of hair in all of the areas that need coverage.

-In addition, the increased visual density provided by kinked hair may create contrast with adjacent thin or bald areas and thus accentuate any hair loss.
-Although the increased visual density of kinky hair causes specific aesthetic problems when it is long, the low skin/hair color contrast serves to greatly improve the cosmetic impact of balding when the hair is kept short.
+The increased visual density of normal African hair provided by kinked nature of the hair may add bulk to to adjacent thin or bald areas when the hairs are transplanted.
+Although the increased visual density of kinky hair causes specific aesthetic problems when it is long, the low skin/hair color/contrast serves to greatly improve the cosmetic impact of balding when the hair is kept at a medium length..

 African hair can be divided into two distinct, but overlapping types; one that is wiry and tightly kinked and other that has a looser, more wavy kink with a softer feel.
-The surgery in each case must observe slight differences.
-The hair with the softer kink is usually fairly straight below the surface of the skin and can easily be dissected from the donor strip by trimming away a moderate amount of surrounding bald tissue.
-The more tightly kinked hair curves significantly below the skin surface.
-This requires a more deliberate dissection in which more tissue is left around the grafts, making them slightly more plump.
-As a result, the recipient sites have to be expanded to accommodate the slightly larger grafts.
+The surgery in each case is different.
+The hair with the softer kink is usually fairly straight below the surface of the skin and can easily be removed from the donor area.
+The more tightly kinked hair curves significantly below the skin surface and at times, becomes a challenge for the surgeon.
+When strip surgery is performed, experienced surgeons learn to ‘carve’ out the hair from the strip; however when F”UE is performed, special tools are often used to minimize damage during the surgery.
+As a result of the unusual shape of these grafts, at the time of the surgery the recipient sites have to be slightly larger to accommodate the slightly larger kinked grafts.

 The following video-scans illustrate two variations of hair growth patterns in Africans/African Americans.

-African patient with density of 1.6 hairs/mm2 and tightly kinky hair
+African patient with density of 1.6 hairs/mm2 and lightly kinky hair

-African patient with density of 1.6 hairs/mm2 and curly-kinky hair
+African patient with density of 1.6 hairs/mm2 and very curly-kinky hair

 African hair is also unique in that the density of naturally occurring follicular units is relatively low (they are spaced farther apart).
-Africans have an average density of about 0.65 follicular units/mm2, in contrast to Caucasians with an average density of 1.0 follicular unit/mm2.
 During the transplant, the surgeon must account for this by spacing the grafts in African/African American patients slightly further apart to insure that there will be adequate coverage of the areas to be treated.
-Technically this works well, since the slightly larger grafts cannot be placed quite so close together.
+Technically this works well, since the slightly larger grafts cannot be placed quite so close together and the hair itself, covers better when it grows out.

 The following table compares some easily measurable aspects of the follicular units in Africans/African Americans and Caucasians.